Baryancistrus: Species

+Baryancistrus contains the following valid species:

 List of Baryancistrus sp.
 L-numbers

 Though there are many types of fish described as Baryancistrus, there are many that yet to be given a true scientific designation, and are only referred to under the L-number system, including the Gold Nuggets.
 Here is a list of Baryancistrus by L-number designation.
 The common name and scientific name are included when available, though some of these fish are only commonly referred to by their L-number.
 For those fish without a scientific name, they are assumed to be Baryancistrus sp.